Atherosclerotic Cardiovascular Disease Market

 |

 “Among high-risk patients with ASCVD, fewer than 50% remain on statin therapy after the first year or receive statins at the intensity recommended by clinical guidelines.
 Further, many high-risk patients with ASCVD require additional nonstatin Lipid-lowering Therapies (LLTs) such as ezetimibe, bempedoic acid, and PCSK9i to achieve LDL-C targets.
-However, clinical practice surveys show that therapies are also significantly underutilized.” ̶ Researcher, Jacksonville Center for Clinical Research, US |
+However, clinical practice surveys show that therapies are also significantly underutilized.” |

 |

-Qualitative Analysis
+Qualitative Analysis: SWOT and Conjoint Analysis

-We perform qualitative and market Intelligence analysis using various approaches, such as SWOT and Conjoint analysis.
-In the SWOT analysis, strengths, weaknesses, opportunities, and threats in terms of gaps in disease diagnosis, patient awareness, physician acceptability, competitive landscape, cost-effectiveness, and geographical accessibility of therapies are provided.
+In the SWOT analysis of ASCVD, strengths, weaknesses, opportunities, and threats in terms of disease diagnosis, patient awareness, patient burden, competitive landscape, cost-effectiveness, and geographical accessibility of therapies are provided.

-Conjoint Analysis analyzes multiple approved and emerging therapies based on relevant attributes such as safety, efficacy, frequency of administration, designation, route of administration, and order of entry.
+Conjoint analysis analyzes emerging therapies based on relevant attributes such as safety, efficacy, frequency of administration, route of administration, and order of entry.
 Scoring is given based on these parameters to analyze the effectiveness of therapy.

-Further, the therapies’ safety is evaluated, wherein the acceptability, tolerability, and adverse events are majorly observed, and it sets a clear understanding of the side effects posed by the drug in the trials.
-In addition, the scoring is also based on the route of administration, order of entry and designation, probability of success, and the addressable patient pool for each therapy.
+The team of analysts analyzes promising emerging therapies based on relevant attributes such as safety, efficacy, frequency of administration, route of administration, and order of entry.
+In efficacy, the trial’s primary and secondary outcome measures are evaluated, whereas the therapies’ safety is evaluated, wherein the acceptability, tolerability, and adverse events are majorly observed.
+In addition, the scoring is also based on the route of administration, order of entry, probability of success, and the addressable patient pool for each therapy.
 According to these parameters, the final weightage score and the ranking of the emerging therapies are decided.

 Scope of the Report

-- Comprehensive insight has been provided into the epidemiology segments and forecasts, the future growth potential, and treatment guidelines.
+- Comprehensive insight has been provided into the epidemiology segments and forecasts, the future growth potential of the diagnosis rate, and disease progression along treatment guidelines.

-- Additionally, an all-inclusive account of the current and emerging therapies, along with the elaborate profiles of late-stage and prominent therapies, will impact the current treatment landscape.
+- Additionally, an all-inclusive account of both the current and emerging treatments, along with the elaborative profiles of late-stage and prominent therapies, will have an impact on the current treatment landscape.

 - A detailed review of the ASCVD market, historical and forecasted market size, market share by therapies, detailed assumptions, and rationale behind our approach is included in the report, covering the 7MM drug outreach.